goosewobbler/node-openssl/README.md

 _Why?_

 `node-openssl-cert` covers a wide spectrum of openssl functionality but has some serious limitations.
-A similar approach was taken but utilising a cleaner promise-based interface.
+A similar approach was taken but utilising a more light-weight and cleaner promise-based interface.

 _Does it do everything that `node-openssl-cert` does?_